John F. Godfrey: Military

 At the outbreak of the American Civil War in 1861, Godfrey returned to the United States and at age 21 he enlisted as a private in the First Maine Cavalry, but in two weeks he had secured an appointment as a first lieutenant in the First Maine Battery, Light Artillery.
 In August 1862, Godfrey received an order from General Butler in New Orleans detaching him from the battery and giving him permission to raise a company of cavalry in the city.
 He applied for a captaincy of one of them, and received the order to raise the company (Company C, 1st Louisiana Cavalry, US).
 As Captain of Company C, Godfrey, had participated in a large number of expeditions, skirmishes and battles against the Confederates in Louisiana, including the Siege of Port Hudson (May 23 - July 9, 1863), and the Battle of Clinton (June 3, 1863).
-By 1864 he had been promoted bo lieutenant colonel with the Second Maine Cavalry.
+By 1864 he had been promoted to lieutenant colonel with the Second Maine Cavalry.
 He resigned from the Army in summer of that year because of ill health.

 After the war, Godfrey enlisted as a scout for a government expedition into Sioux country, under the command of James A. Sawyers.
 It was written that Godfrey, pursued by Indians and in search of help for besieged companions, once "walked 150 miles in three days and three nights, never halting for a moment's rest or sleep" and subsisting "on a chunk of raw bacon."